 In the early phase of this movement, the NGOs and other Self-Help Promoting Institutions (SHPIs) gave considerable amount of their energy and resources to mobilize the poor women, and to develop the quality of the group by nurturing the fragile groups with great skill, care, and patience against possible internal and external threats inherent in the empirical realities of the poor women.
-Poor women need capacities (often more than capital), as it is dangerous to push money without the right institutions to manage the flow of finance.
-Therefore capacity development support for the SHG members (beginning from a range of social skills like leadership, group management, conflict resolution, negotiation and participation in group processes and decision making, expanding their networks through building federations of SHGs etc. to financial and techno-managerial skills like financial literacy, accountancy, record keeping, business management skills etc.) became a major thrust to build strong SHGs.
-With its bidimensional (economic and social) goal, the SHG model pursues an arranged marriage between capitalism (income growth, entrepreneurship and enterprise development at the bottom of the pyramid) with democracy (participation, inclusion, local leadership building, empowerment and collective action).
-Members view the groups, not in the same way as an employee views the firm or a client looks upon a bank, but as an entity that is very much central to their lives - offering them an institutional space as well as a social environment that provides not only cohesion, support, and security, but also gives then identity, confidence andhope.62
+Poor women need capacities (often morethan capital), as it is dangerous to push money without the right institutions to manage the flow of finance.
+Therefore capacity development support for the SHG members (beginning from a range of social skills like leadership, group management, conflictresolution, negotiation and participation in group processes and decision making, expanding their networks through building federations of SHGs etc. to financial and techno-managerial skills like financial literacy, accountancy, record keeping, business management skills etc.) became a major thrust to build strong SHGs.
+With its bi-dimensional (economic and social) goal, the SHG model pursues an arranged marriage between capitalism (income growth, entrepreneurship and enterprise development at the bottom of the pyramid) with democracy (participation, inclusion, local leadership building, empowerment and collective action).
+Members view the groups, not in the same way as an employee views the firm or a client looks upon a bank, but as an entity that is very much central to their lives - offering theman institutional space as well as a social environment that provides not only cohesion, support, and security, but also gives then identity, confidence andhope.
+62

-Today, the entire edifice of the microfinance industry in India is primarily based on the SHG model.63 This model is centered around women, because of the inherent strengths of women as agents of household welfare.
+Today, the entire edifice of the microfinance industry in India is primarily based on the SHG model.
+63 This model is centered on women, because of the inherent strengths of women as agents of household welfare.
 Grounded feminist theory suggests that women spend their income in household welfare more than men.
 Compared with men, women save better and also repay their loans better.
-Small income generation activities (supported through microfinance) are easily integrated into their culturally patterned gender roles
+Small income generation activities (supported through microfinance) are easily integrated into their culturally patterned gender roles within the household.
+Social Capital theory argues that women are stronger in "bonding" social capital, women are easier to organize and group social mechanisms (peer screening, peer monitoring, and peer pressure) are stronger with women.
+Moreover, women need microfinance more than men, because of their social marginalization, discrimination, and exclusion.
+They lack economic visibility, access toand control over resources, have little space for agency within the patriarchic structures of subordination.
+64